 Step 1: Collecting Data

-The first step is to collect data that supports your organizational goals.
-Collecting the right data, and good quality data, is an important balancing act.
+The first step in a data driven HR approach is to collect data that supports your organizational goals.
+Collecting the right data, and good quality data is an important balancing act.
 You don’t want to invest time in collecting extraneous data, and you can develop a more robust data collection system by investing in technology that suits your needs (while keeping the data collection process streamlined.)

 Lastly, it’s important to consider that there are two types of interrelated data: data that helps you track the efficiency of your hiring process (like time to hire metrics) and data that helps you become more efficient in the future (like discovering your best source of hire).